SebSept/onemorelaravelblog/README.md

 - lightweight (coded only what I need)
 - good code (for future improvements)
 - one user admin
-- comments
+- comments (moderated
 - tags

 That's all.

 So features are :

-- posts
+- posts (title/teaser/content/tags)
 - tags
 - comments (moderated)
-- markdown rendering
+- markdown rendering (no wysiwyg, you may add it using plugins later)
 - friendly urls

 - laravel powered
 - composer powered
 - sqlite powered (but can be configured to run on mysql or other database engine).